 Art scholarships are available to students who demonstrate outstanding ability in art.
 Recipients are required to major in art.
-Scholarships are awarded on the basis of portfolio review, past achievements in art, recommendation from high school art teacher, and academic record, including high school and ACT scores.
-Scholarship forms may be obtained from the Department of Art or by going to http://www.sbuniv.edu/resources/documents/casebolt/art-scholarship- application.pdf#search=art%20scholarship.
-Inquiries should be directed to the Department of Art.
+Inquiries should be directed to, and scholarship forms may be obtained from the Department of Art.
 Portfolios and applications are due by the end of the fall semester for the following academic year.